 Blarney Woolen Mills

-You’ll find authentic Irish woven goods, crystal, china, ceramics, and the usual tourist souvenirs.
+You’ll find authentic Irish woven goods, crystal, china, ceramics, plus the usual tourist souvenirs here.
 Blarney Woolen Mills was built in 1823.
-It was originally a business for spinning and weaving wool but is now more of a heritage shop, inside the original building with period architecture preserved.
+It was originally a business for spinning and weaving wool but is now more of a heritage shop inside the original building with period architecture preserved.